operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ### Configure Grafana Dashboard to visualise MariaDB monitoring metrics

-Learn how to Configure Grafana Dashboard to visualise MariaDB monitoring metrics from this tutorial: "Grafana Dashboard".
+“Grafana Dashboard” tutorial provides details showing how to configure Grafana dashboard so you can visualize MariaDB monitoring metrics.